Frequently asked questions regarding the Nordplus Adult programme.

 Yes, it is possible to apply for a new project while you have an ongoing Nordplus Adult project, but the new project must be clearly different from the already awarded project.

 Nordplus Adult operates with fixed unit costs for all budget categories.
-In mobility projects, the programme offers grants for travel and subsistence.
+In mobility projects, the programme offers grants for project management, travel and subsistence.
 In collaboration projects, the programme has grants for project management, implementation and dissemination, transnational meetings (travel and subsistence in one grant) and development work.
 In all project types, it is possible to apply for grants for special needs.

 The unit cost system sets fixed rates for all budget categories.
 This makes it transparent for applicants to see how big the Nordplus contribution is, and how much must be self-financed.
 In the unit costs system, the completed activity triggers the grant.
 That means that if the beneficiary completes all activities in accordance with the approved budget, the total grant belongs to the project.